ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% fig "mills-mary-cvcc-join" "800" /%}}

-The following advertisements *could* be for the Mills' store, as both the description and timing fit, or this could possibly be for the Porter Store.
+The following advertisements *may* be for the Mills' store, as both the description and timing fit, or this may possibly be for the Porter Store.
 According to the information provided by Allan Starkweather, Henry Porter, who owned the larger general store on the opposite corner of E. H. Mills & Co., retired in 1879, and F. H. Edwards started a hardware store at 3 East Main Street in 1879.

 <div class="cols">
 {{% fig "corfu/1879-03-22-buffalo-morning-express-buffalo-ny-p1" "350" /%}}